stackblitz/docs/docs/guides/codeflow/codeflow-faq.md

 ### To open a repo in Codeflow IDE, do I need to be signed in both on StackBlitz and GitHub?
 Or only one of them?

-You need to sign into stackblitz *using* GitHub.
+You need to sign in to StackBlitz *using* GitHub.

 ### Does my code persist between sessions?